Strategies to persuade contacts to share data

 It's a good idea to encourage customers to share personal information.

-Several instances help you learn more about your customers after a purchase.
+Several instances will help you learn more about your customers after a purchase.
 For example, if you engage with your customers post-delivery, you can act on their feedback to refine your processes.
 Furthermore, retargeting initiatives and direct communication through email and social media persistently capture valuable data for marketers.

 All businesses need to become more adept at utilising data from loyalty programs to amplify engagement on their owned channels, thereby bolstering customer retention efforts.
 They should also view friction or churn within the post-purchase experience as opportunities to gather valuable data and feedback.